open-contracting/software-development-handbook/docs/python/django.rst

 -  A view is concerned with fulfilling the request.
 Add new methods to models for complex or repeated processing, instead of putting that logic in the view.
 -  A template is concerned with formatting the context provided by the view.
 Use `custom template tags and filters <https://docs.djangoproject.com/en/3.2/howto/custom-template-tags/>`__ for complex or repeated formatting, instead of putting that logic in the view.
 -  A template should not perform user-based logic, like filtering which model instances to display.
 Instead, use a `custom manager <https://docs.djangoproject.com/en/3.2/topics/db/managers/>`__ (or `custom queryset <https://docs.djangoproject.com/en/3.2/topics/db/managers/#creating-a-manager-with-queryset-methods>`__).
+-  A model should not concern itself with other models' objects or with the filesystem.

 .. _django-models: